BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/11_3_Using_CSV_in_Scripts.md

 ```
 4224679 OP_CHECKSEQUENCEVERIFY
 ```
-In this case we'll probably use a shorthand:
+In this case we'll use a shorthand:
 ```
 <+6Months> OP_CHECKSEQUENCEVERIFY
 ```